 Barb works to develop relationships with organizations that wish to recruit John Carroll University students for pre-professional positions.
 She is responsible for a variety of career events and activities on campus that connect students to opportunities with for-profit and non-profit organizations.
 Barb is a certified Global Career Development Facilitator; co-chairman of the Professional Exchange Committee and a member of the Trends Planning Committee for the Midwest Association of Colleges and Employers.
 Barb has also been on the planning committee for the Government Career Day for the past six years.

-Barb has been a member of the JCU Career Center staff since 1999.
+Barb has been a member of the JCU Center for Career Services staff since 1999.
 Prior to joining John Carroll University, she worked in a variety of roles in the field of broadcasting, law, and educational publishing.
 Barb earned a Bachelor Degree in education from Cleveland State University.

 Nikki Marzano, Assistant Director, Academic Internships